CLCStriders/striders/pages/training.md

 This group is designed for athletes who predominantly do compete and who want to fly the flag for the club especially in Cross Country League races, and for those who really want to become the best they can be at their selected distance.
 The sessions, especially over the winter months, will be progressive in volume and will have lots of variation.

 ### Our Coaches

-brendan
-Brendan Ward
-Head Coach & Coach in Running Fitness
+- Brendan Ward (Head Coach & Coach in Running Fitness)
-Phil Jowett
-Phil Jowett
-Coach in Running Fitness
+- Phil Jowett (Coach in Running Fitness)
-Martin Bick
-Martin Bick
-Coach in Running Fitness
+- Martin Bick (Coach in Running Fitness)
-Joel Freeland
-Joel Freeland
-Coach in Running Fitness
+- Joel Freeland (Coach in Running Fitness)
-femail captio
-Amelia Mullins
-Leader in Running Fitness
+- Amelia Mullins (Leader in Running Fitness)